Primitive geodesic lengths and (almost) arithmetic progressions: Introduction

 Given a Riemannian manifold $M$, the associated geodesic length spectrum is an invariant of central importance.
 When the manifold $M$ is closed and equipped with a negatively curved metric, there are several results that show primitive, closed geodesics on $M$ play the role of primes in $\Z$ (or prime ideals in $\Cal{O}_K)$.
 Prime geodesic theorems like Huber \cite{Huber}, Margulis \cite{Margulis}, and Sarnak \cite{Sarnak} on growth rates of closed geodesics of length at most $t$ are strong analogs of the prime number theorem (see, for instance, also \cite{Dietmar}, \cite{PS}, \cite{SY}, and \cite{Stopple}).
 Sunada's construction of length isospectral manifolds \cite{Sunada} was inspired by a similar construction of non-isomorphic number fields with identical Dedekind $\zeta$--functions (see \cite{Perlis}).
 The Cebotarev density theorem has also been extended in various directions to lifting behavior of closed geodesics on finite covers (see \cite{Sunada2}).
 There are a myriad of additional results, and this article continues to delve deeper into this important theme.
 Let us start by introducing some basic terminology:

 \begin{defn} Let $(M,g)$ be a Riemannian orbifold, and $[g]$ a conjugacy class inside the orbifold fundamental group $\pi_1(M)$.
-We let $L_{[g]} \subset \R^+$ consist of the lengths of all closed orbifold geodesics in $M$ which represent the conjugacy class $[g]$.
+We let $L_{[g]} \subset [0,\infty)$ consist of the lengths of all closed orbifold geodesics in $M$ which represent the conjugacy class $[g]$.
+This could be empty if $M$ is non-compact, and if $M$ is a compact manifold (rather than orbifold), then $L_{[g]}$ takes values in $\R^+:=(0,\infty)$.
 The \textbf{length spectrum} of $(M,g)$ is the multiset $\mathcal L(M,g)$ obtained by taking the union of all the sets $L_{[g]}$, where $[g]$ ranges over all conjugacy classes in $M$.

 We say a conjugacy class $[g]$ is \textbf{primitive} if the element $g$ is not a proper power of some other element (in particular $g$ must have infinite order).
 The \textbf{primitive length spectrum} of $(M,g)$ is the multiset $\mathcal L_p(M,g)$ obtained by taking the union of all the sets $L_{[g]}$, where $[g]$ ranges over all primitive conjugacy classes in $M$. \end{defn}